dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/masterdetail/master-detail-filtering-across-two-pages-vb.md

 ---
 uid: web-forms/overview/data-access/masterdetail/master-detail-filtering-across-two-pages-vb
-title: "Master/Detail Filtering Across Two Pages (VB) | Microsoft Docs"
+title: "Master/Detail Filtering Across Two Pages With a GridView (VB) | Microsoft Docs"
 author: rick-anderson
 description: "In this tutorial we'll implement this pattern by using a GridView to list the suppliers in the database.
 Each supplier row in the GridView will contain a Vie..." ms.author: riande